Submitted by Christina on May 1, 2019 - 8:54am

 Submitted by Christina on November 30, 2017 - 9:05am

-I spent a few weeks working in Sicily this past summer and was struck by how healthy Italian living feels with its slower pace and relaxed lifestyle.
+I spent a few weeks working in Italy this past summer and fall and was struck by how healthy Italian living feels with its slower pace and relaxed lifestyle.
 Italians approach life much differently than we do.
 They’re less concerned with how quickly they can get through a meal, instead savoring each bite with relish.
 Sure, fast food is making inroads there, but most Italians love food too much to succumb to the siren song of junk food.

 Submitted by Christina on January 14, 2016 - 8:45am